SpeedyAmy/Deployment---ML-API-and-Dashboard-apps/README.md

 # Deploy and API and Dashboard to analyse rental delays and estimate pricing of cars rentals on Getaround
-The goal of this project is to create algorithms that will determine where are the hot-zones that Uber drivers should be in to avoid making clients wait more than 5mn

 ## Details for certification purpose
 * email : amina.nasri@gmail.com